aggregat4/dendriform/JOURNAL.md

 `blogpost`

 You can reach the child elements inside a custom element using shadow DOM by getting the respective `slot` element and then calling `asssignedNodes()` on it.

+## 2020-03-04

+Due to the refactoring of the dialogs I've drifted to a different design for the tree actions.
+This does not feel wrong, but not sure it is final.
+I will have to refactor all the actions in the tree-actionregistry and then we'll see.